Dark Mode Light Mode

 Throwing a scarf

 A young Kurdish kid got three chances and on the third try he threw it on the pillar.
 Everyone started to clap and congratulate him.
 He told his wish.
-After that, the spokesman asked where he was from, he said, I’m from The Netherlands!
-Then suddenly, everyone looked and pointed at me and said I was also from the Netherlands.
-I had to come forward and meet the Dutch-Kurdish kid and take a photo with him and the whole family!
-It was an unexpected but heartwarming moment.
+After that, the spokesman asked where he was from, and he said, I’m from the Netherlands!

 It all happened in this underground tunnel below the temple, with dried up black tar on the floor and walls covered in prints of hands, while standing there on bare feet.